p-DG cyclotomic nilHecke algebras: Two-tensor quiver Schur algebra

 Taking $G(011)$ and $G(101)$ as the generating set for $\mc{NH}_2^{1,2}$ is problematic because these two objects actually contain three non-isomorphic indecomposable modules.
 However, taking the truncated modules $e_{(0,2)}G(011)$ and $e_{(1,1)}G(101)=G(101)$ produces only two non-isomorphic indecomposable objects $Y(011)$ and $Y(101)$. \end{example}

 Finally, we collect two results about the $p$-DG structure of the module $e_\lambda G(\lambda)$ that will be useful later.
-The first result shows that a special $Y(\lambda)$ is the projective indecomposable module over $\nh_n^l$, which corresponds to the minimal partition in $\mc{P}_n^{r,s}$ (see Definition \ref{speciallambda}).
+The next result shows that the $Y(\lambda)$ corresponding to the minimal partition in $\mc{P}_n^{r,s}$ (see Definition \ref{speciallambda}) is the projective indecomposable module over $\nh_n^l$.

 \begin{prop} For the minimal partition $\lambda_0\in \mc{P}_n^{r,s}$, the module $Y(\lambda_0)$ is isomorphic to the indecomposable projective module of $\nh_n^l$. \end{prop}

 \begin{proof} The minimal partition $\lambda_0=(0^a 1^b0^c1^d)$ has either $b=0$ or $c=0$.
 Suppose $b=0$.
 By Theorem \ref{classificationprop} we have